 The first two documents emerged from the Kyrgyz investigation into AUB.
 According to a source knowledgeable about the case in Bishkek, they record transactions between June 2008 and April 2010 made by six companies with suspicious transactions through the bank.
 The documents include confirmation of the transactions from the SWIFT international bank payments system.
-As this information was produced by the authorities in Kyrgyzstan, Global Witness cannot confirm it is accurate, though we have obtained confirmation of a few of the payments from companies that received them.
+From the SWIFT international bank payments system.
+From this information was produced by the authorities in Kyrgyzstan, Global Witness cannot confirm it is accurate, though we have obtained confirmation of a few of the payments from companies that received them.
 We refer to these two documents as the "SWIFT" documents.
 (Note: these documents were not compiled by SWIFT itself, but by the Kyrgyz authorities using information from the SWIFT system.)